 I must admit it was thanks to this Asian Marinated Chicken that I was inspired to make my BBQ chicken.
+But I do love a good grilled chicken of any sort.

 Then grab your choice of seasonings.
 Here are a few of the items I tossed into the cooled vinegar mixture.
 I added a teaspoon of cayenne pepper and two teaspoons of the rest.
-I added about 10 dashes of tabasco.
+I added about 10 dashes of Tabasco.

 Add four more cups of ice cold water or ice itself to the mixture once the seasonings are dissolved.
 Then get your chicken.
 So, let's talk about chicken for a second.